gilbsgilbs/babel-plugin-i18next-extract/README.md

 npm run babel -f .babelrc 'src/**/*.{js,jsx,ts,tsx}'
 ```

-Extracted translations should land in the `extractedTranslations/` directory.
-Magic huh?
+Extracted translations should land in the `extractedTranslations/` directory by default.

 If you don't have a babel configuration yet, you can follow the [Configure Babel](
-https://babeljs.io/docs/en/configuration) documentation to try setting it up.
+https://babeljs.io/docs/en/configuration) documentation to get started.

 ## Configuration